 Is there a time of day where email marketing is the most effective?

-Make sure to choose a service like How I Mail, Constant Contact, etc. which have API keys to associate your email with your company website (so email doesn't end up in SPAM boxes first), that you understand the-DMA Opt-In rules, and the product has open rate statistics to help you analyze what's working best for you.
+Make sure to choose a service like How I Mail, Constant Contact, etc. which have API keys to associate your email with your company website (so the email doesn't end up in spam boxes first) and understand the DMA opt-in rules.
+The product has open rate statistics to help you analyze what's working best for you.

 It totally depends on your target personas.
-HubSpot, Dan Zarella, emma and several other firms have a lot of data about email open rates by day, time of day, length of subject line, etc.
+HubSpot, Dan Zarella, Emma, and several other firms have a lot of data about email open rates by the day, time of day, length of the subject line, etc.

 Ultimately it comes down to providing information of value that is timely and relevant to YOUR target personas.

 Not sure what they are?
 Ask some current customers about how they learned about you and how they would like to learn more.
 What did they find relevant about you?
 What makes you different and better than your competitors?
 Who do they consider to be your competitors?
 HINT: They may not be who you think they are.

 In my experience, 11 am and 2 pm are the key times that it's slow enough during the workday to read emails not deemed "urgent", but your email newsletter software should have metrics built-in that indicate when your list opens their emails the most.
 Different professions and geographic areas have different rhythms to their day.